Do you love nitro cold brew but can’t afford it? Do you want to try it but have no idea where to find it?

 What does nitro cold brew taste like?

-Nitro cold brew isn’t your typical cup of coffee that you’re used to.
+Nitro cold brew isn’t your typical cup of coffee.
 For the first-timers, nitro can be a bit…unusual.
-It’s not as bitter as regular black coffee and it’s slightly on the sweeter side.
-But not overwhelmingly sugary; sugary with extra notes of flavor.
+It’s not as bitter as regular black coffee and it’s slightly on the sweeter side with extra notes of flavor.
 Some people compared it to coffee with almond milk.